Sheepheerd/nixos-box64-binfmt/README.md

     pkgs.htop                  # Native packages work as usual

-    # This is the box64 version with box32 experimental support built, it is alrerady installed so this is not needed
+    # This is the box64 version with box32 experimental support built, it is already installed so this is not needed
     # inputs.box64-binfmt.packages.${pkgs.system}.box64-bleeding-edge
   ];
 }